yonran/parcelscan/Readme.md

-Methodology: The Peskin prohibited projects that this program can detect are those that expanded the residential area, the project building’s FAR was greater than the neighborhood FAR, and the size of the expansion was greater than 360 sq. ft.
+Methodology: The Peskin prohibited projects that this program can detect are those that expanded the residential area, the project building’s FAR was greater than the neighborhood FAR, the size of the expansion was greater than 360 sq. ft.
-(the limit for “limited horizontal expansions” on a typical 25 ft. lot).
+(the limit for “limited horizontal expansions” on a typical 25 ft. lot), and the project is a “major expansion” (building grows ≥20%) or demolition.
 The neighborhood FAR is calculated by looking at parcels whose centroid is within 300 ft. of the centroid of the project parcel, and dividing the `BLDGSQFT` by `SHAPE_Area` in the `LandUse` file.
 The project building FAR is calculated by summing all the `LAND_USE_*_PROP` columns